Urban / Rural Andean Health

 Become immersed in Ecuadorian culture and language while living with local families in Quito and Nanegalito.
 CFHI participants may also organize weekend trips from Quito to destinations such as Tena in the Amazon region, known for its waterfalls and adventure sports like kayaking and zip lining, the town of Mindo and its subtropical forest, and Otovalo, an indigenous community with a bustling weekly market.
 From Nanegalito, travel to the popular coastal surfing towns of Montañita and Canoa.

 This program takes place in multiple geographic areas within Ecuador.

 Public Maternity Hospital- Located in the center of Quito, this public hospital of over 400 beds serves pregnant women of all ages from some of the poorest areas in the city.
 It is also a referral center for high-risk pregnancies and deliveries, and all services provided are free of charge.
 It is a teaching hospital for medical students and residents, with labor and delivery, emergency, outpatient, and inpatient ward for more complicated cases and post-partum care.
 Join healthcare teams for morning rounds, followed by rotations at one of the wards mentioned above.
-While rotating at the outpatient ward, take part in pre- and post-natal check-ups.
+While rotating at the outpatient ward, witness healthcare professionals engaging in pre- and post-natal check-ups.
 This hospital is one of the busiest in the country, thus opportunities to ethically observe labor and delivery and related procedures are frequent.

 Government Primary Health Clinic- This small clinic serves low-income populations and is managed by a family medicine physician in a low resource neighborhood in northern Quito.
 This public facility has a small emergency room, a dentist and a psychologist.
 Patients come to receive free services such as pediatrics and obstetrics care, preventative medicine and vaccinations.
 Clinic staff also conducts home visits for patients that cannot travel to the clinic.